 Do you love a good breakfast?
 Then Glasgow is the right city for you!
-Whether you live here, plan a foodie getaway or need a hearty start for a day of exploring the city, these seven gorgeous places for vegan breakfast in Glasgow will water your mouth!
+Whether you live here, plan a foodie getaway or need a hearty start for a day of exploring the city, these delicious places for vegan breakfast in Glasgow will water your mouth!

 The V & V Cafe

 Whenever I’m too lazy to bring my own lunch to work, you will find me at the V&V Cafe.
 The cafe started out with vegetarian and vegan fare but went 100% vegan in 2018.
 Food is available for sit in or take-away, and you can also buy loaves of bread, chocolates and healthy snacks from the deli fridge.

 Even though the West End of Glasgow is supposedly the trendiest part of town, this is one of the few places where I know I can ALWAYS get vegan cake that isn’t a boring flapjack or a dried out brownie.
 The vegan doughnuts and empire biscuits are by far my favourites!

 Price range: £ (from £5 for a breakfast meal)